China

 Chengdu

 Chengdu felt like a totally different place.
-The landscape was green and hazy.
-The city felt laid back and less polished.
-The city is huge and home to 20 million people, so a week didn’t let us hit everything but we had a great time wandering neighborhoods, parks, malls, and eating a lot of Sichuan food.
+The landscape was green with a jungle feel.
+The city was laid back and less polished.
+It is also huge and home to 20 million people, so a week didn’t let us hit everything but we had a great time wandering neighborhoods, parks, malls, and eating a lot of Sichuan food.

-I mentioned the malls earlier but have to mention Chengdu took the cake for best malls.
+I mentioned the malls earlier but have to note that Chengdu took the cake for best malls.
 We spent a lot of time finding malls and wandering around.
 I know it sounds weird but if you ever visit one, you’ll understand what we are talking about.

 Chongqing